2 ways to manage user permissions in SharePoint Online quickly

 Genericblogimage Featured 33

-We explain two ways to manage user and group permissions in SharePoint Online—ensuring the right people have access to the right things.
+We explain two ways to manage user and group permissions in SharePoint Online permissions — ensuring the right people have access to the right things.

-We know, and Microsoft also knows that secure collaboration is crucial when working online.
-You have a wide array of users with access to site content, and you need to make sure that the intern doesn’t somehow stumble onto the company’s secrets.
+We know, and Microsoft also knows, that secure collaboration is crucial when working online.
+You have a wide array of users with access to site content, and you need to ensure that the intern doesn’t somehow stumble onto the company’s secrets.

-With SharePoint Online, you have a broader set of capabilities to secure collaboration in Microsoft 365 while giving your users more control.
+With SharePoint Online, you have broader capabilities to secure collaboration in M365 while giving your users more control.

 Here at ShareGate, we enable you to implement SharePoint permissions best practices in one handy multi-tool.

-In this article, we simplify the process of permissions management across different types of sites in SharePoint.
+In this article, we simplify the process of SharePoint permissions management across different types of sites.
 By the end, you’ll get a clear picture of the flexibility you now have when looking to collaborate securely inside and outside your organization.

 What are SharePoint permissions?